 In case of a fire, pull the fire alarm, leave the residence halls by the nearest available exit, and call 911.
 All residence halls are equipped with fire safety systems that automatically report a pulled fire alarm directly to the fire department.
-Each residence hall is equipped with smoke detectors in accordance with fire code.
+Each student housing facility is also equipped with sprinklers and smoke detectors in accordance with the fire code.